iusenenow/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 ## Classes

 JavaScript is an object oriented programming language.
-Everything in JavScript is an object, with its properties and methods.
+Everything in JavaScript is an object, with its properties and methods.
 We create class to create an object.
 A Class is like an object constructor, or a "blueprint" for creating objects.
 We instantiate a class to create an object.
 The class defines attributes and the behavior of the object, while the object, on the other hand, represents the class.

 Once we create a class we can create object from it whenever we want.
 Creating an object from a class is called class instantiation.

 In the object section, we saw how to create an object literal.
 Object literal is a singleton.
-If we want to get a similar object , we have to write it.
+If we want to get a similar object, we have to write it.
 However, class allows to create many objects.
 This helps to reduce amount of code and repetition of code.

 ### Defining a classes